mrouhi13/thiswayyoufools/_posts/how-to-deploy-django-based-projects.md

 Step 1 - Preparing Environment
 ------------------------------
-At the beginning we need to prepare our deployment environment, so we should update our OS and install the required packages.
+In the beginning, we need to prepare our deployment environment, so we should update our OS and install the required packages.

-1- First we need to create a new user for our project (I used my project name as username, you can use anything else):
+1- First, we need to create a new user for our project (I used my project name as username, you can use anything else):

 -     adduser eggplant